After the Conference on the 4th October at Bloomsbury Central Baptist Church there were two book launched

 Freedom Song: Faith, Abuse, Music and Spirituality: A Lived experience of celebration, Oxford: Peter Lang 2018

-June Boyce Tillman will be introducing her book which is an autobiographical/autoethnographical account of the development of an authentic interiority.
+June Boyce Tillman introduced her book which is an autobiographical/autoethnographical account of the development of an authentic interiority.
 It charts the way in which the Christian faith in which the author was raised and ‘encultured’, was refined by her lived experience of music, abuse, forgiveness, interfaith dialogue, gender and vocation into teaching and priesthood.
 The author describes how music and spirituality can create a route into forgive ness by creatively transforming (“mulching”) childhood abuse into celebration.
 Her work suggests a variety of alternative tools, including created ritual to standard therapeutic responses.

 The volume is set out as a series of meditations on the themes contained in the Lord’s Prayer; it can be read in separate sections, as well as in its totality.
 The author’s life is perceived a s a crystal that can be viewed as a crystal through various lenses illustrated by different styles of writing.
 These include narrative accounts written in a personal style; hymns, songs and poems that condense her thinking around a theme, and more academic reflection, using other people’s writing and experiences to understand her own.
 The book also raises some questions for the Church of England about who it chooses, trains and how it ‘holds’ men and women who feel called to the priesthood

 “ a book to bring hope and wonder into your life.”